 2. Ardha Matsyendrasana

 This is a pose that is also known as the King of the Fish Pose.
-It is known to be highly beneficial for the liver.
-It helps in putting pressure on the liver, which in turn strengthens and stimulates the liver that is damaged by fibrosis, apoptosis, inflammation and stress. if there is already a medical intervention underway (banding due to portal hypertension), you should avoid putting any undue pressure or twists to the abdomen.
+It is known to be highly beneficial for healing a damaged liver.
+It helps in putting pressure on the liver, which in turn strengthens and stimulates the liver that is damaged by fibrosisi XThe thickening, hardening, or scarring of tissue that develops in response to an injury or damage. , apoptosisi XA type of cell death that occurs in many different organisms to eliminate damaged or abnormal cells. , inflammation and stress. if there is already a medical intervention underway (banding due to portal hypertensioni XBlood pressure above 140/90 due to an increased force of blood against the artery walls, which increases the risk of heart disease. ), you should avoid putting any undue pressure or twists to the abdomen.

 - This asana is performed by sitting cross-legged and crossing your left foot over the right one.